ANNUAL MOORAGE PERMIT

 - When you arrive at a buoy, dock or float and secure your vessel, go ashore and register.
 (Boats over 45 feet will not be permitted to moor on buoys.
 Larger boats can tie up at docks and linear moorage.)

 - Locate the nearest pay station, usually near parking lots or information kiosks.
-Fill out a fee envelope, making sure to include your boat moorage permit number.
+Fill out fee envelope, include your boat moorage permit number.

 - Tear the receipt from the fee envelope to keep as your receipt, leave the rest of the envelope in the fee box.